 Specifies the IP address, in dotted decimal format, that WebSphere for z/OS J2EE servers use to listen for HTTP client connection requests.
-This IP address is used by the server to bind to TCP/IP.
+This environment variable is used to specify a specific IP address over which the J2EE server is to receive requests.
+It causes the server to bind to this specific a specific IP address rather than to the default, which is to bind to all addresses (inaddrany).
 Normally, the server will listen on all IP addresses configured to the local TCP/IP stack.
-However, if you want to fence the work or allow multiple heterogeneous servers to listen on the same port, you can use
+However, if you want to fence the work or allow multiple heterogeneous servers to listen on the same port, you can use BBOC\HTTP\LISTEN\IP\ADDRESS.

-BBOC_HTTP_LISTEN_IP_ADDRESS.
 The specified IP address becomes the only IP address over which this control region receives inbound HTTP requests.

-BBOC_HTTP_LISTEN_IP_ADDRESS=9.117.43.16
+BBOC HTTP LISTEN IP ADDRESS=9.117.43.16